eddelbuettel/binb/README.md

 ### Authors

-Dirk Eddelbuettel and Ista Zahn.
+Dirk Eddelbuettel, Ista Zahn and Rob Hyndman

 ### License

-GPL-2 for this package.
+GPL (>= 2) for this package.